aliburkemper12/Turtlesim-Shapes-Project1-CS460/README.md

 ### How to Run

 1) Install ros2 and turtlesim.
 Create a workspace with name hw1.
 Create a package.
+Add these files into /src

 2) In the first terminal run both of these commands: